tz-dev/Maturity-in-Practice/README.md

 The model intentionally surfaces missing information, ambiguities, tensions and alternative readings.

-**Optional Step 4 — Use the HTML Case Template for Clean Output**

-You can produce a **polished, presentation-ready rendering** of your analysis using the HTML template:
+**Optional Step 4 — Use the HTML Case Template for Clean Output** You can produce a **polished, presentation-ready rendering** of your analysis using the HTML template:

 ```
 example/Case Analysis Template.html
 ```

-Ask the AI:
+Ask the AI (after uploading the template):

-> “Take the MIPractice_case analysis you just generated and insert the content into the HTML template from `example/Case Analysis Template.html`.
+> “Take the MIPractice_case analysis you just generated and insert the content into the HTML template from `Case Analysis Template.html`.
 > Replace all placeholder fields (snapshot, ACRPD, IA-Box, A/M-band, findings, trajectory, conclusion).
 > Return the completed HTML file.”